I-CV207/Mission-to-Mars/README.md

 ## Overview

 The purpose of this project is to do web scraping on a few websites to obtain data, images URLS, news URLS and so on that are related to the planet Mars.
-The obtained information is going to be integrated into an app and lastly do some stetics changes on the app to make it presentabble.
+The obtained information is going to be integrated into an app and lastly do some stetics changes on the app to make it presentable.

-Overall the following points were covered in order to develop this project:
+Overall, the following points were covered in order to develop this project:

 - Coding of web scrapping functions to navigate through the required websites.
 - Integration of the functions into an app.